JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

-After providing an implementation of [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) and making it return a non-empty array of action Tools Menu should contain an extra group of action:
+After providing an implementation of [AnAction.java](upsource:///platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java) and making it return a non-empty array of actions, the Tools Menu should contain an extra group of actions:

 ![Dynamic Action Group](img/dynamic_action_group.png)